klodowskt/code-along-projects/README.md

 Small sample projects I made from following along with [Online Tutorials](https://www.youtube.com/channel/UCbwXnUipZsLfUckBPsC7Jog) on Youtube.

-Uploading them to github to help familiarize myself with git.
+Uploading them to github to help familiarize myself with using git.